ModernMediator

 | TimeoutBehavior | AddTimeout() | Enforces per-request timeouts via [Timeout(ms)] attribute |

-| ValidationBehavior | AddOpenBehavior(typeof(ValidationBehavior<,>)) | Runs FluentValidation validators before the handler (requires ModernMediator.FluentValidation package) |
+| ValidationBehavior | services.AddModernMediatorValidation(assembly) | Single call that scans for FluentValidation validators and registers ValidationBehavior<,> (requires ModernMediator.FluentValidation package) |

 | TelemetryBehavior | AddTelemetry() | Emits OpenTelemetry traces and metrics for every request |